Sudiksha-16/Sudiksha-16/README.md

 # **👋 Hello Developers, I’m Sudiksha**
 Welcome to my GitHub profile.
-I’m a B.Tech student currently in my third year, with a passion for technology and software development.
+I’m a B.Tech student currently in my fourth year, with a passion for technology and software development.
 I’m excited about exploring the latest advancements and applying my skills to real-world problems.

 # **🚀 About Me**